 A common non-house plant solution which helps clean the air is the Himalayan salt lamp which is fine if you have a dog only household and the salt lamp is placed in a space that a dog can’t access (see above) and highly discouraged if you have a cat (they can die from licking and getting addicted to licking the salt lamp).

 For those without a green thumb, and those that want to go the extra mile we also recommend an air purifier (remember to clean it on a regular basis) and moving to eco and pet friendly cleaning products.
 Remember dogs are much closer to the floors, walls etc and they have an especially acute stomach system (more intricate than humans) and they are rolling around on the floor so interaction is more frequent and close quarters.
+Another thing that can help is to you give your dog the best dog food for allergies.

 Stay at home pet parents and those bringing their pup to dog friendly offices around NYC are NOT exempt.
 Please be sure to talk to your HR rep or manager about helping bump up indoor air quality.